sinsinkun/sinsinkun/README.md

 by cloud providers like AWS or Azure.

 Previously, I headed the development team at BrokerPocket, a private online platform for real estate agents to exchange listings and related information confidentially.
-In this position, I gained a lot of experience not only with front end web development and back end architecture design, but also experience in project management and team leadership.
+In this position, I worked with some of the same technologies like ReactJS and associated libraries like Redux, but also some different ones like MongoDB and NodeJS based microservices.
+I also worked extensively with Terraform for designing AWS architectural systems, as well as various scripting languages like Bash and Python.

 ### Contact Me